SDU-eScience/UCloud/backend/app-orchestrator-service/README.md

   includes a reference to the _provider_
 - The user who launched the `Job` and in which [`Project`](/backend/project-service/README.md)

-A `Job` is started by a user request containing the `parameters` of a `Job`.
+A `Job` is started by a user request containing the `specification` of a `Job`.
 This information is verified by the UCloud orchestrator and passed to the provider referenced by the `Job` itself.
 Assuming that the provider accepts this information, the `Job` is placed in its initial state, `IN_QUEUE`.
 You can read more about the requirements of the compute environment and how to launch the software